 For each employee, we projected future premium costs using an assumed trend rate (see Appendix C).
-A constant trend rate was used for all years.
-This rate may understate trend in some years but might overstate it in others.
-As long as trend averages the assumed rate over a long period, it is not critical the rate be correct in any one year.
 To the extent Santa Monica CCD uses contribution caps, the influence of the trend factor is further reduced.

 We multiplied each year's projected cost by the probability that premium will be paid; i.e. based on the probability that the employee is living, has not terminated employment and has retired.
 The probability that premium will be paid is zero if the employee is not eligible.
 The employee is not eligible if s/he has not met minimum service, minimum age or, if applicable, maximum age requirements.